-We need more foster parents.
-Like really badly.
-We do not have enough foster parents and enough good foster parents, we need people to step up.

-And we need to make sure we have good 10 transition planning that starts early, so that we teach 11 those life skills early.
-So that by the time they turn 19, 12 they're ready.
-And I also would like to see that 19 pushed 13 up.
-Like I said, I think 19 is not reasonable, your brain 14 15 is still developing; you're not really ready for the longterm thinking.
-And we also see that demographically with 16 17 the rest of the population, people aren't moving out at 19.
-So it just doesn't, it's a policy that got put in place a 18 19 long time ago that is no longer appropriate.
-So I would say, raise the age and then do better planning for the 20 21 transition.

-MS. SHAE-LYNN NOSKYE: So there's a B.C. report called "Fostering Success: Improving Educational Outcomes for Youth in/from Care".
-And they have 12 action items that they believe will improve the outcomes for
+1 they're in care.
+And one thing is, I think the 2 Guardianship Social Workers have unmanageable caseloads.
+I 3 think they're at around three times what is reasonable for 4 them to actually provide good quality service and have time 5 to check in with all the youth that they're responsible 6 for.
+7 We need more foster parents.
+Like really 8 badly.
+We do not have enough foster parents and enough 9 good foster parents, we need people to step up.
+10 And we need to make sure we have good 11 transition planning that starts early, so that we teach 12 those life skills early.
+So that by the time they turn 19, 13 they're ready.
+And I also would like to see that 19 pushed 14 up.
+Like I said, I think 19 is not reasonable, your brain 15 is still developing; you're not really ready for the long- 16 term thinking.
+And we also see that demographically with 17 the rest of the population, people aren't moving out at 19.
+18 So it just doesn't, it's a policy that got put in place a 19 long time ago that is no longer appropriate.
+So I would 20 say, raise the age and then do better planning for the 21 transition.
+22 MS. SHAE-LYNN NOSKYE: So there's a B.C.
+23 report called "Fostering Success: Improving Educational items that they believe will improve the outcomes for